Last Updated on June 28, 2023 by lindseymahoney

 You can also plant bulbs later in the summer when temperatures are cooler.

-Looking for more DIYs to Try Outside?
+Looking for more DIY and Landscaping Projects to Try Outside?

 FAQs